CB721/clef-co/README.md

     * Finally, if they are logged in, the last three viewed products are displayed

 ### Back-end Process
 * Because every schema on this application relates to at least one other table, I used SQL.
 In order to avoid any future security risks from using an ORM tool like Sequelize, I wrote out my SQL queries.
-Also, because I was writing complex queries, I was able to test them out in MySQL Workbench without having my server running the entire time.
+Also, because I was writing complex queries, I was able to test them out in MySQL Workbench without having the server running.
     * Table relationships
        ![image](./Assets/table-relations.png)
 * To connect the information from the database for use on the front-end, I used Express.js to create a serverless REST API.

-## User Stories
+### User Stories

-* "I want to browse a site and find all kinds of instruments, music gear and tech."
+* "As a customer, I want to browse a site and find all kinds of instruments, music gear and tech."
-* "I want to order products and browse my previous orders."
+* "As a customer, I want to order products and browse my previous orders."
-* "I want to easily access tutorials and contact support for products I previously ordered."
+* "As a customer, I want to easily access tutorials and contact support for products I previously ordered."

-## Client Stories
+### Client Stories

-* "My company needs to sell our products online."
+* "As a business, I need to sell our products online."
-* "My company wants to keep track of data on our users."
+* "As a business, I need to keep track of data on our users."
-* "My company wants to keep track of data about our products."
+* "As a business, I need to keep track of data about our products."

-## Future Improvements
+#### Future Improvements

 * Save information on users that have not signed in and add to database if they create an account.
 * Add a chat function for customer support.